There are plenty of compact luxury cars you can buy used.

 An all-new Mercedes-AMG CLA 45 will do battle with the upcoming Audi RS3 but if you are looking for the best deal, a used CLA 45 is the way to go.
 The last generation car produced 345 hp from a 2.0-liter turbocharged four-cylinder sending power out to 4Matic AWD.
 While not as modern as the new A3 inside, some buyers may crave the additional performance.
 Used prices start in the low-$20,000 range and CPO examples can be found ranging between $30,000 and $40,000.

-If you prefer to stand out amongst the crowd, we recommend the Volvo C30.
+If you prefer to stand out amongst the crowd, we recommend the used Volvo C30.
 This quirky hatchback offered an interesting alternative to a Mini Cooper at the time and is now available starting for as little as $5,000.
 On the other end of the spectrum, T5 R Design examples can found for less than $20,000 with low mileage.

-Buyers often forget about the Acura ILX when shopping for entry-level luxury cars.
+Buyers often forget about the used Acura ILX when shopping for entry-level luxury cars.
 Acura's least expensive car is still powered by an old-school 2.4-liter Vtec four-cylinder while its cheaper sibling, the Honda Civic, has moved on to a turbocharged powerplant.
 The ILX still represents good value in this segment and used examples can easily be found for under $10,000.
 Even a low-mileage CPO example can be purchased starting at just $13,000, making it a reliable used luxury bargain.